Vulnerability Management Best Practices

 It aids in both prioritizations of vulnerabilities and pre-emptive patching to prevent threats based on the global threat landscape.
 Indusface Vulnerability Management is equipped with Global Threat Intelligence that empowers organizations to engage in intelligent and deep crawling and scanning while also immensely reducing risks.

-While automation spurs agility in scanning and the entire VM process, AI-ML enables you to make the process intelligent and deep.
-Intelligent and comprehensive Scanning Solutions offered by Indusface ensure that you get the best coverage to minimize risks.
-For instance, Indusface Vulnerability Scanning Tools leverage insights from pen-testing, WAF and Global Threat Intelligence database to proactively and automatically include un crawled areas into Scanning and Testing.
+Agility brought in by automation is critical to enhancing the vulnerability management process.
+Intelligent and comprehensive Scanning Solutions offered by Indusface ensure that you get the best coverage to uncover and minimize risks.
+For instance, Indusface Vulnerability Scanning Tools leverages insights from pen-testing, WAF, and Global Threat Intelligence database to proactively and automatically include un crawled areas into Scanning and Testing.

 Generating detailed reports after the scanning and discovery phases of the VM process is non-negotiable.